S-Sridhar/VAforDecisionMaking/README.md

 # A Survey of Visual Analytics Tools for Effective Decision-Making

-RQ1: Which visual analytics techniques have been demonstrated to support decisionmaking?
-Approach 1: The PI

 In this project, we will conduct a thorough lay-of-the-land survey of systems literature in visual analytics and visualization in order to identify visual analytics techniques that have been demonstrated to support decisionmaking.
-This survey will focus in particular on visualization techniques that have been tested in operationally-relevant contexts.
+This survey will focus in particular on visualization techniques that have been tested in operationally-relevant contexts (e.g. cybersecurity, etc.).
 For each system surveyed, we will collect information on the following dimensions:

  - D1: Visualization techniques used
  - D2: Interaction techniques used